+The age of adulthood has been lowered!

-Fro m April 2022, the age of adulthood has been lowered from 20 to 18 . know what precautions are necessary due to the change, review the following points and bear them in mind as you pursue your university life.
-(What is adulthood (the age at which a person is no longer subject to parental authority)? ☆ You can enter into contracts without parental consent ↔ You are responsible for honoring the contracts you enter into ☆ Credit cards are convenient ↔ Missed payments may lead to future trouble!
-(O No alcohol, smoking, or gambling before you turn 20 ! (○ SNS-convenient but scary! 🛧 You may end up a victim or a perpetrator. \precsim Risk \rightarrow Leaking of personal information, spreading of slander, photos, etc. Ministry of Justice website https://seinen.go.jp/ (Japanese only)
+As of April 2022, the age of adulthood has been lowered from 20 to 18.

+To know what precautions are necessary due to the change, review the following key points and bear them in mind as you pursue your university life.

+- What is adulthood (the age at which a person is no longer subject to parental authority)?

+- ☆ Credit cards are convenient Missed payments may lead to future trouble! - No alcohol, smoking, or gambling before you turn 20! - SNS-convenient but scary! - ☆ You may end up a victim or a perpetrator. - $\not \succsim \mathsf{Risk} \to \mathsf{Leaking}$ of personal information, spreading of slander, photos, etc.

+Ministry of Justice website https://seinen.go.jp/ (Japanese only)